jotego/jtcores/README.txt

 jtcore gng -mr

 will compile it for MiSTer.
+And -sidi, will compile it for MiST.
+Support for Xilinx platforms is done by Neurorulez and is done through the GUI.
+Just check the files inside the cores folder for each game.

-once compilation is triggered, Quartus qpf and qsf files are created.
+Pnce compilation is triggered with jtcore, Quartus qpf and qsf files are created.
 This files are not part of the repository as they are considered output files, not input.

-There is another file called update_cores.sh that will run jtcore over all supported cores in parallel.
+There is another script called update_cores.sh that will run jtcore over all supported cores in parallel.

 Directory Structure
 ===================